gemc/docs/webPage/source/documentation/tutorials/2/basicGUIp2.rst

    $detector{"mother"}      = "root";
    $detector{"description"} = "Example of paddle";

-The position and rotation of a volume are relative to its mother volume.
+The positions and rotation of a volume are relative to its mother volume.
 The rotation will happen before the position. "root" is the root volume.

 |